John-Kanello/NaturalNumbersInterpretation/README.md

 # Ambiguities In Number Spelling
 There are 3 cases with which the algorithm identifies possible ambiguities in an array of numbers:
 1. It checks if the current number can be split to its addends to form a new number.
-The first number must be divisible by 10 otherwise no new combination will be formed.</br>For example, the number 69 can have two possible interpretations 69 itself or 609(60+9).
+The left and greater number must be divisible by 10 otherwise no new combination will be formed.</br>For example, the number 69 can have two possible interpretations 69 itself or 609(60+9).

    Note, one extra piece of logic that I added to this algorithm is checking wether an addend of